Concordium/concordium-dapp-examples/airdrop/readme.md

 ### Other

-The application only supports the desktop solution.
+The application only supports the Concordium browser wallet.
 Mobile version is not supported